pippinbarr/cart253-2018/modules/tools-version-control/tools-version-control.md

 - When we work on a project with Git we create a __repository__ for that project
 - The repository will basically just keep track of all your files over time
-- On your computer the repository for this course will just be the __folder__ containing all your course work
+- On your computer the repository for this course will just be a __folder__ containing all your course work
 - Using Git and GitHub Desktop we will keep that folder __synchronised__ with an online version on GitHub
-- For this course we'll just use _one repository_ the whole time, as if the whole course is a project
+- For this course we'll just use __one repository__ the whole time, as if the whole course is a project
-- But usually people have a repository for _each project_ they do
+- But usually people have a repository for __each project__ they do

 ---